 The setting of this BIOS option controls the frequency of the uncore area.
-The setting [Disabled] ensures that the uncore frequency is regulated by the processor itself.
+The standard setting [Disabled] ensures that the uncore frequency is regulated by the processor itself.
 The frequency can vary between the minimum and the maximum possible uncore frequency according to the current CPU utilization.
 The possible uncore frequency depends on the processor type used and can accordingly be above or below the nominal frequency of the processor.
-The standard setting [Enabled] ensures that the uncore area of the processor always works at its maximum frequency, even if the cores are only slightly utilized or are even in an idle state.
+The [Maximum] setting ensures that the uncore area of the processor always works at its maximum frequency, even if the cores are only slightly utilized or are even in an idle state.
 The power consumption is also accordingly higher.
 For this reason, the setting should normally always be set to Disabled for this option.
 Applications with high demands of I/O latency or generally I/O-intensive applications, which place no load or only a very small load on the processors, are the exceptions.
 In this situation, the processor's power management mechanisms attempt to reduce the frequency to a minimum.
 If this happens, the frequency of the so-called uncore area is also automatically lowered.
 As the entire I/O communication (PCIe, memory, UPI, etc.) is via the uncore area, this would have a negative effect on the I/O throughput.
-The [Uncore Frequency Scaling = Enabled] setting would prevent this, but the resulting increase in electrical power consumption cannot be avoided.
+The [Uncore Frequency Scaling = Maximum] setting would prevent this, but the resulting increase in electrical power consumption cannot be avoided.
+The [Power balanced] setting behaves so that power consumption and performance is balanced.